mnevans93/blades-and-brigandines/README.md

                 Medium attacks become 5% more accurate every level Heavy attacks become 2.5% more accurate every level

             Strength - determines how much bonus damage the gladiator's attacks do.
-Level 0 strength is zero bonus damage with each point of strength increasing base damage by 5 points.
+Level 0 strength is zero bonus damage with each point of strength increasing base damage.
 Each level of strength also increases the base stamina requirement of each attack style by 20% of its initial value
-                Light attacks require 10 base stamina + 2 for every strength level Medium attacks require 25 base stamina + 5 for every strength level Heavy attacks require 40 base stamina + 8 for every strength level
+                Light attacks require 10 base stamina + 2 for every strength level and deal 2 bonus damage per strength level Medium attacks require 25 base stamina + 5 for every strength level and deal 5 bonus damage per strength level
+                Heavy attacks require 40 base stamina + 8 for every strength level and deal 10 bonus damage per strength level

             Defense - determines how hard it is to hit the gladiator.
 Directly counteracts attacker's attack stat.
 Each point of defense increases chance to block the attack by the same percentages shown in attack

             Vitality - determines gladiator's health scaling.
 At level 0 vitality, gladiators have 20 HP, and each character level, they gain 20 additional base HP.
-Each point of vitality grants an additional 2 HP per level-up on top of the base of 20.
+Each point of vitality grants an additional 5 HP per level-up on top of the base of 20.
 This is retroactive so leveling vitality at higher character levels will take into account all previous levels as well

             Stamina - determines gladiator's stamina pool scaling.
 At level 1, gladiators have 50 stamina, and each level they gain an additional 50 stamina.
 Each point of stamina grants an additional 10 stamina per level-up on top of the base 50.
 This is retroactive so leveling stamina at higher levels will take into account all previous levels as well
                 Rest: This action restores 50% of the gladiator's stamina.
 Not usable if stamina is full.
 Only available action if gladiator has <= 0 stamina on their turn